Bodies of missing Indiana girls found; police say they were killed

 The investigation

-Police provided a photograph of a man who was on the Delphi Historic Trails around the time Abigail and Liberty were walking.
+Police provided a photograph of a man who was on the Delphi Historic Trails about the time Abigail and Liberty were walking.
 They are asking help from the public to identify him so he can be contacted regarding what he might have seen.

 Investigators are proceeding with caution and not calling the individual in the photograph a suspect.
 There is no suspect(s) in custody at this time, police said.